mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/project-deployments/continuous-delivery/index.md

 ## Suspend GitOps Source

 There may be times when you need to suspend the auto-sync between the GitOps repository and the associated clusters.
 This _live debugging_ may be necessary to resolve an incident in the minimum amount of time without the overhead of pull request based workflows.

+To Suspend the GitOps Source from the DKP UI:

+1. Select a workspace from the **Workspace Selector** in the top navigation bar.

+1. Select **Projects** from the sidebar menu.

+1. Select your project from the list.

+1. Select the **Continuous Deployment (CD)** tab.

+1. Select the three dot button to the right of the desired GitOps Source.

-Select **Suspend** to manually suspend the GitOps reconciliation.
+1. Select **Suspend** to manually suspend the GitOps reconciliation.

 This lets you use `kubectl`, `helm`, or another tool to resolve the issue.
 After the issue is resolved select **Resume** to sync the updated contents of the GitOps source to the associated clusters.